 You can renew your MAT certificate for another three years by taking the renewal test online.
-You may do this two consecutive times.
+You may renew via the online renewal test two consecutive times.
 Upon the third consecutive online renewal, you will also have to complete three (3) Skills Competencies in order to renew your MAT certification.